 Following the announcement from the Prime Minister, we can confirm that BTEC/Vocational exams scheduled for January will be going ahead despite the new national restrictions.

 Please check our Coronavirus page for further details.

 More and more people are accessing the sports industry to improve their health and performance, learn new skills or simply just to participate.
 The course aims to inspire and enthuse, developing the skills, knowledge and understanding to enable progression.
 You will study topics including practical sport, anatomy and physiology, fitness testing and training, lifestyle influences, coaching and leadership, effects of exercise and injury in sport.
 You will also complete one week of work experience.

-Students should normally have achieved a grade 3 at GCSE.
-For GCSEs which remain with the old grading system, a grade 3 is equivalent to a grade D. To study this subject you should have an interest in Sport.
+You should normally have achieved a grade 3 at GCSE.
+For GCSEs which remain with the old grading system, a grade 3 is equivalent to a grade D. To study this subject you should have an interest in sport.

-This course is made up of eight units:
+This course is made up of the following eight units:

 Lesson activities are wide-ranging with teaching sessions taking place in a variety of areas within the College.
 This will include the Sports Hall, the very well equipped Gym and in rooms with computer facilities.
 Learners will have sufficient time to complete their coursework and be involved with other enrichment activities.